Skip to main content

 Polynomial Inequalities

-Polynomial inequalities involve expressions where a polynomial is compared to another using inequality symbols like <, >, ≤, or ≥.
-Solving them requires finding the values of the variable that make the inequality true, often by rewriting the inequality so one side is zero and analyzing the sign of the resulting polynomial.
+Polynomial inequalities involve expressions where a polynomial is compared to another value or polynomial using inequality signs (<, >, ≤, ≥).
+Solving them requires finding the values of the variable that make the inequality true, often by rewriting the inequality in standard form and analyzing the sign of the polynomial.

-To solve polynomial inequalities, it is essential to simplify the inequality by moving all terms to one side and factoring the polynomial if possible.
-Factoring breaks the polynomial into products of simpler expressions, which helps identify critical points where the polynomial changes sign.
+To solve polynomial inequalities, it is essential to rewrite the inequality so one side equals zero.
+This often involves moving all terms to one side and factoring the polynomial if possible.
+Factoring helps identify critical points where the polynomial changes sign, which are key to determining solution intervals.